jaredstrader/omnidirectional_calibration/README.md

-# sp360_calibration
+# omnidirectional_calibration
-Code for calibrating Kodak SP360, generating unit sphere, and reprojecting in perspective image.
+Code for calibrating omnidirectional camera, generating unit sphere, and reprojecting in perspective image using Matlab.